Best Sports Headphones: Ultimate List 2017

 When people come searching for advice from a list like this they might just be looking for specific features.
 Some people want the best earbuds, some want earphones and others prefer working out with full-size headphones, none of you are wrong.
 We have taken all that into account and have listed multiple options for each category of product.
-You will also notice that we also offer a solution what the best workout headphones are in wired as well as Bluetooth and wireless options.
+You will also notice that we also offer a solution what the best workout headphones are in wired as well as Bluetooth / wireless options.

 To arrive at a decision on what makes the best headphones for working out we had to set a bunch of parameters.
-Unlike almost every other list of this type online I have actually had every single set of these headphones in our hands and used them for at the gym and whilst hiking and running amongst other sports.
+Unlike almost every other list of this type online I have actually had every single set of these headphones in our hands and used them for at the gym and whilst hiking and running among other sports.
 Those of you looking for a set of waterproof headphones for swimming should check out this list.

-That's right, other sites just simply make stuff up for views but we have put over 6 months into this list, in earnest it all started back in January and we have now tested well over 50 sports headphones.
+That's right, other sites just simply make stuff up for views but we have put over 6 months into this list, in earnest, it all started back in January and we have now tested well over 50 sports headphones.
 Obviously, we are unable to test everything, I have a social life outside the gym but if you think there is an awesome set of workout headphones that I have missed out then send us the info on our Audiophile On Facebook page.
 We will review it and add it to the list if its worthy of a spot.

-Now lets get on with the list and start by talking a bit about what we think makes a great set of gym headphones.
+Now let's get on with the list and start by talking a bit about what we think makes a great set of gym headphones.